-Figure 9-10: Use cursor function Jump to Max
+Figure 11-8: Use cursor function Find Maximum

-Hint: Jump to max or min always searches the global max or min in the visible chart region.
-To find a local max or min, you can zoom into that region and re-perform Jump to Max.
+- Hint: Find max or min always searches the global max or min in the visible chart region.
+To find a local max or min, you can zoom into that region and re-perform Jump to Max. - Hint: If you use Track instead of Find, the maximum, minimum or zero crossing will be automatically searched every time a sweep as completed.
+This is especially useful when you use fast sweeps.